rmsrosa/WebsiteGen/website/blog/2021/02/time_ave_bounds_vanderpol_in_Julia.md

 ## Julia codes

 We present, below, the codes used in this post.
+You may download the full code with the Download button at the end.

 We use [The Julia Programming Language](https://julialang.org) for the numerical computations.
 For the interactive plots, we use [plotly/PlotlyJS.jl](https://github.com/JuliaPlots/PlotlyJS.jl), which is Julia's interface to the [plotly.js](https://plot.ly/javascript) visualization library.

 For solving the differential equation, we use the [SciML/DifferentialEquations.jl](https://github.com/SciML/DifferentialEquations.jl) package.
 The following snippet of code is used to solve the system of equations and plot the solutions over time.